What Is Equity Release And How Does It Work?

 Therefore, people considering equity release must be fully informed of their rights and responsibilities with any contractual agreement before signing up for an equity release plan.

-Consumers should always ensure they understand the associated fees, charges and potential impact on inheritance, as well as what level of service they are entitled to from their chosen provider so that they can make an informed decision about entering into such an agreement.
+Consumers should always ensure they understand the associated fees, charges and potential impact on inheritance, as well as what level of service they are entitled to from their chosen provider to make an informed decision about entering into such an agreement.

 Independent Legal And Financial Advice

-When it comes to equity release, seeking independent legal and financial advice is strongly advised before making a decision.
+Regarding equity release, seeking independent legal and financial advice is strongly advised before deciding.

 An experienced advisor can explain the various products available, such as lifetime mortgages or home reversion plans.

-Using an accredited provider is recommended when considering equity release, as it gives peace of mind that professional standards have been met.
+When considering equity release, it is recommended that you use an accredited provider, as this gives you peace of mind that professional standards have been met.

 Through careful planning and guidance from a qualified professional, homeowners are far more likely to select suitable products that provide the best possible retirement income solution.